 My Category Theory: A Gentle Introduction is intended to be relatively accessible; in particular, it presupposes rather less mathematical background than some texts on categories.
 The version of January 29, 2018 is x + 291 pp. long, and is very much work-in-slow-progress, at an uneven level.
+I then had to leave it on the back burner while finishing of IFL2 for the press: but I now hope to return to it.

-This version incorporates a raft of corrections of the previous version, but everything of course still comes with the warning caveat lector.
+The current version incorporates a raft of corrections of the previous version, but everything of course still comes with the warning caveat lector.
 However, although I started writing really as an exercise in getting myself a bit clearer about some basic category theory, I hope that others will find something of interest and use here.
 Obviously I’d very much welcome comments and corrections.

 Lecture notes on Category Theory